JRKaran7/CCT_SA/README.md

 ### Introduction
 “Own only what you can always carry with you: known languages, known countries, known people.
 Let your memory be your travel bag." — Alexandr Solzhenitsyn </br> <br>
 This fascinating quote by Alexandr Solzhenitsyn represents the mindset of a digital nomad.
 Digital nomads are people who travel freely while working remotely using technology and the internet.
 While travelling, digital nomads tend to understand the culture and the environment, giving them opportunities to understand the world’s diversity and handle software projects at the same time. <br> <br>

 As a developer of RemoteVibe.inc, I researched the different constraints that digital nomads face.
 In fact, I had an interview session with one such person who has lived in 4 countries in his 1.5 years of being a digital nomad.
 During the interview, he mentioned that learning about the famous places in real time is an experience, but doing so and working becomes a problem because not all places offer smooth internet connectivity and efficient technologies.
 Many places do not have the right requirements that digital nomads need for their work.
-So, it is a necessity, as an organisation, to come up with a product that can overcome these constraints and fulfill their needs. <br> <br>
+So, it is a necessity, as an organization, to come up with a product that can overcome these constraints and fulfill their needs. <br> <br>

-This project will provide a solution in the form of a prototype that fulfils every digital nomad's requirements and makes their work-travel time highly efficient.
+This project will provide a solution in the form of a prototype that fulfills every digital nomad's requirements and makes their work-travel time highly efficient.

 ### Problem Definition
 In the rapidly growing community of digital nomads, several challenges hinder productivity, learning, and overall well-being, leading to reduced effectiveness and poor quality of work.
 These challenges include: </br> <br>